Behind the Hill

 We partner with communities of Indigenous people in Central and South America and one community in India who still grow, spin, and weave color-grown cotton, the same way it has been done for centuries.
 Our products come directly from Nature’s harvest.
 We are in awe of how her rainfall, sunlight and wind affect the texture and colors of our raw materials.

 Behind the Hill was established by Maud Lerayer: a multicultural traveler and textile designer with a deep interest in anthroplogy.

-Maud was born and raised in France, she spent nine years in Mexico City during her twenties, and she now lives in Brooklyn, New York with her partner and their two children.
+Maud was born and raised in France, she spent nine years in Mexico City during her twenties (2003-20012), then she lived in New York City for eleven years (2012-2023).
+She now lives in the South of France with her partner and their two children.

 We work hand in hand with our partners on the ground

 We work directly with our artisan partners, without any middlemen.
 This allows us much more flexibility in our production and we can offer a fair price to our customers.
 That special connection with our team on the ground is also what we cherish the most.
 Maud Lerayer, our founder is striving to keep ancient traditions alive while working hand in hand with the weavers.